cs1302uga/cs1302-ce02/README.md

 1. Launch your terminal emulator and create the following directory hierarchy: 'exercise2/src/cs1302/example' What single command can be used to create this directory structure?

 2. Within the 'example' directory, create a file called 'Hello.java'.
-Inside of the file, write a basic Hello, world java program using your favorite text editor (emacs or vi).
+Inside of the file, write a basic java program using your favorite text editor (emacs or vi).  `Hello.java` should read in the user's name (using Scanner) and then output
+   "Hello, <user>" with their name instead of <user>.
+Your program should work without any import statements (do not directly input the Scanner class).
+How can you use Scanner without importing it?

 3. Within the Hello.java file, write code to place this file in the 'cs1302.example' package.